DevExpress/testcafe/README.md

 > Do not minimize the browser window.
 Tests are not guaranteed to execute correctly
 > in inactive tabs and minimized browser windows because they switch to a lower resource consumption mode.

-### Viewing the Results
+### View the Results

-TestCafe outputs test results into a command shell by default.
-See [Reporters](https://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/reporters.html) for more information.
-You can also use [plugins](#plugins) to customize the reports.
+The CLI version of TestCafe outputs test results and errors into the console, unless the user specifies a different [reporter](https://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/reporters.html).

 ![Test Report](docs/articles/images/report.png)

-Read the [Getting Started](https://devexpress.github.io/testcafe/documentation/getting-started/) page for a more detailed guide.
+Read the full [Getting Started](https://devexpress.github.io/testcafe/documentation/getting-started/) guide for more details.

 ## Documentation

-Go to our website for full [documentation](https://devexpress.github.io/testcafe/documentation/getting-started/) on TestCafe.
+Visit the TestCafe website, or open the `/docs` folder in this repository, to read our [documentation](https://devexpress.github.io/testcafe/documentation/getting-started/).

 ## Get Help